The Cathode Ray Tube site

 research and developed a range of different types of high vacuum tubes.

-a lecture to the British Association for the Advancement of Science at Sheffield, Friday August 22 1879,
+In "On radiant matter", a lecture to the British Association for the Advancement of Science at Sheffield, Friday August 22 1879,

 Crookes demonstrated 19 different tubes and discussed the fourth state of matter, plasma.
+Many of his tubes stood at the base of

 further discoveries like the X-ray tube and the Braun tube which developed later on into our well known TV tube.